 Innovative Clinic Opens Within NYU College of Dentistry

-A ribboncutting celebration was held on February 26, 2007, at the Nursing Faculty Practice, located within the NYU College of Dentistry.
-NYUCN Dean Terry Fulmer; sponsors Barbara and Donald Jonas of the Jonas Center for Nursing Excellence; Mr. Juilo Urbina, Senior Program Officer, The Fan Fox and Leslie R. Samuels Foundation, Inc.; and Congresswoman Carolyn Maloney (DNY); as well as leaders from NYU and the community turned out to celebrate the official opening.
+A ribbon-cutting celebration will take place Feb.
+26 at the Nursing Faculty Practice, NYU College of Dentistry, 345 East 24th Street, from 4:00 to 6:00 pm.
+NYUCN Dean Terry Fulmer, sponsors Barbara and Donald Jonas of the Jonas Center for Nursing Excellence and Juilo Urbina, Senior Program Officer, The Fan Fox and Leslie R. Samuels Foundation, Inc., as well as leaders from New York University and the community will be present.

-The Nursing Faculty Practice is a key part of the unique alliance between NYUCN and NYUCD.
-The Nursing Faculty Practice offers a core of primary care services provided by adult, geriatric and family nurse practitioners, addressing health problems such as high blood pressure, asthma and diabetes, as well as emphasizing healthy behaviors and disease prevention.
-Patients are drawn largely from the population seen at the NYU dental clinics, which provide nearly 300,000 dental visits a year.
+Located within the New York University College of Dentistry (NYUCD), the Nursing Faculty Practice is a key part of the unique alliance between NYUCN and NYUCD.
+The Nursing Faculty Practice offers a core of primary care services provided by adult, geriatric, and family nurse practitioners, addressing health problems such as high blood pressure, asthma, and diabetes, as well as emphasizing healthy behaviors and disease prevention.
+Patients are being drawn largely from the population seen by the NYUCD dental clinics, which provide more than 290,000 dental visits a year, particularly attracting those who do not have dental insurance.
 The Nursing Faculty Practice also has reached out to older adults through NYUCN’s free flu shot campaign and through the 20 senior centers in Manhattan that are part of NYUCD’s Senior Smiles program.